 Coupons Aren’t Rare – Each American Could Find Over 1000 Coupons a Year

-Americans are receiving a ton of coupons each year including those flyers that come in with mail each week, offers in Sunday papers and promos that are sent out digitally.
+Americans are receiving a ton of coupons each year including those flyers that come in with mail each week, offers in Sunday papers, and promos that are sent out digitally.
 According to a survey, over 329 billion coupons were distributed to Americans back in 2013, a thousand for each.

-For Shoppers Tipping Point to Seal a Deal is at Least 25%
+For Shoppers Tipping Point to Seal, a Deal is at Least 25%

-Millennial are Surprisingly Money-Savvy
+Millennials are Surprisingly Money-Savvy

 Grocery Coupons Covers a Small Proportion of All the Deals